Welcome to the Bude Canal and Harbour Engagement Platform

 why is the public meeting regarding the dredging of the canal being held at 1:30 on 12 Jan when most people will be at work ,is like you do want the public to attend. im sure any evening would have far greater attendance.

-mbannister asked over 1 year ago
+mbannister asked almost 2 years ago

 Whilst it is always very difficult to balance the timing of public meetings with the needs of multiple audiences, we do apologise if anyone felt excluded.